Lightning-AI/pytorch-lightning/docs/source-pytorch/tuning/profiler_advanced.rst

 ******************
 Profile HPU models
 ******************
-To understand the cost of each PyTorch operation, use the :class:`~pytorch_lightning.profilers.hpu.HPUProfiler` built on top of the `PyTorch profiler <https://pytorch.org/docs/1.12/profiler.html#torch-profiler>`__.
+To understand the cost of each PyTorch operation, use the :class:`~pytorch_lightning.profilers.hpu.HPUProfiler` built on top of the :class:`~pytorch_lightning.profilers.pytorch.PyTorchProfiler`.

 .. code-block:: python